 By 1879, 124 Commonwealth was the home of Dr. Edwin Perley Bradbury, a dentist, and his wife, Louisa Silsby (Jordan) Bradbury.
 He also maintained his dental office at the house and provided office space to other dentists.
 The Bradburys previously had lived at the Hotel Boylston (Boylston at Tremont) and he had maintained offices at 196 Boylston.

 The Bradburys continued to live at 124 Commonwealth during the 1886-1887 winter season, but moved thereafter to a new home they had built at 16 Exeter (196 Marlborough), where he also moved his dental office.
 Harry Hamilton also moved briefly to 196 Marlborough and then, in 1888, to 208 Beacon.

 On May 5, 1887, 124 Commonwealth was purchased from Martha Cowing by Dr. Samuel Ayer Kimball.
-He and his wife, Belle C. (Trowbridge) Kimball, made it their home.
-Dr. Kimball was a physician and also maintained his office at 124 Commonwealth.
+He and his wife, Ida Belle Caroline (called Belle) (Trowbridge) Kimball, made it their home.
+He was a physician and also maintained his office at 124 Commonwealth.
 They previously had lived (and he had maintained his office) at 134 Boylston.

-On December 13, 1901, 124 Commonwealth was Russell Sturgis Codman, a real estate dealer.
+The successful bidder for 124 Commonwealth was Russell Sturgis Codman, a real estate dealer.
 He was acting for Sarah Maria (Parker) Cunningham), who took title to the property from Samuel Kimball on December 13, 1901.
 She previously had lived at 357 Marlborough.
 She was the widow of shipping merchant Frederic Cunningham and the mother-in-law of Episcopal Bishop William Lawrence, who lived next door at 122 Commonwealth.

 In his Memories of a Happy Life, Bishop Lawrence described her purchase on Commonwealth as follows: “One of the happy incidents of our married life was that, some years before she died, she was enabled to live in the house next to us, with doors cut through.
 The children always found joy, wit, and a piano there.”